SyahrulNazri/sd-training/Day-0.md

 <img width="628" alt="note1" src="https://user-images.githubusercontent.com/118953939/203918518-83e1ebe2-6916-4413-8744-d658031c02b4.PNG">

+**Quad Flat Package(QFP)**-A quad flat package (QFP) is a surface-mounted integrated circuit package with "gull wing" leads extending from each of the four sides.
 **Wafer Level Chip Scale Package (WLCSP)** - variant of the flip-chip interconnection technique where all packaging is done at the wafer level
 ![wlcsp](https://user-images.githubusercontent.com/118953939/203919063-b82fb9f6-838d-4b7b-a10b-52427af17cf0.gif)

+* **Wire Bond** - The method of making interconnections between an integrated circuit (IC) or other semiconductor device and its packaging during semiconductor device fabrication.
 * **Pad** - used to connect inside (core) to outside (I/O), good at ESD protection to prevent charge coming from outside damage the core inside.
 * **Core** - consists of all the main logic gate (NMOS/PMOS) and cell block such as macro cell and foundry IP's.
 * **I/O** - help in communication between die with external and will be connected to die by using wire bonding.